Undergraduate regulations - Joint Institute students

 Undergraduate regulations

-Contact the Joint Institute Curriculum and Assessment Officer Patrick Meredith: pm477@sussex.ac.uk. for clarification on these regulations.
+Contact the Joint Institute Curriculum and Assessment Officer Patrick Meredith: pm477@sussex.ac.uk. for questions about the regulations.

-Note below important aspects of the regulations that will be important to note during your studies.
+Note below other aspects that will be important during your studies.

 Threshold marking